 Of major interest is how common cross-ploidy hybrids are in nature given the varied constraints of both pre and postzygotic isolation in their generation.
 In cross-ploidy hybridisation the usual reproductive barriers to cross species mating apply, such as differences in geography, phenology, morphology and mating system etc. (Laport et al., 2016, Kay, 2006, Martin and Willis, 2007), along with specific factors associated with ploidy level difference between parental species, such as the sterility barriers outlined above.
 The evidence required to prove cross-ploidy hybridisation is confirmation of parental ploidy differences, which may come from chromosome counts (Rice et al., 2015), genome size estimates (Leitch, 2019) or genomic information (Ranallo-Benavidez et al., 2020), and evidence of hybridisation, which may be from genetic data or from other sources such as morphology (Rieseberg and Ellstrand, 1993); though see issues with using morphological data to detect hybrids below).

 There are increasingly comprehensive surveys of ploidy variation that provide key contextual information as to where cross ploidy hybrids could occur and sets an upper boundary in term of their number.
-Although worldwide, the majority of plant species are diploid (Rice et al., 2019), extensive variability in ploidy levels exist at all taxonomic levels and scales (Kolar et al., 2017, Soltis et al., 2010).
-Both the spatial and phylogenetic distribution of ploidy variation are unlikely to be uniform however, due to climatic and clade specific effects on unreduced gamete formation (Kreiner et al., 2017a, Bretagnolle and Thompson, 1995, Rice et al., 2019).
-The current wealth of cytological data suggests, however, that at least 10% of plant species are autopolyploids, with allopolyploids estimated to be at least as frequent (Kolar et al., 2017, Soltis et al., 2010, Barker et al., 2016).
+Worldwide, the majority of plant species are diploid (Rice et al., 2019), however extensive variability in ploidy levels exist at all taxonomic levels and scales (Kolar et al., 2017, Soltis et al., 2010).
+For example, the genus Sedum in the Crassulaceae ranges from diploid to 80-ploid, which is currently the highest known amongst flowering plants (Leitch and Bennett 1997).
+Many commonly studied species also exhibit ploidy variation such as Senecio carolinensis (diploid to 9-ploid; Kolář et al., 2017), and this variation has even been correlated with latitudinal gradients (Jingxue et ., 2019).
+Climatic effects, which include latuitude, along with clade specific effects are known to have a role in unreduced gamete formation, a key factor in polyploid genesis (Kreiner et al., 2017a, Bretagnolle and Thompson, 1995, Rice et al., 2019).
+The current wealth of cytological data suggests that at least 10% of plant species are autopolyploids, with allopolyploids estimated to be at least as frequent (Kolar et al., 2017, Soltis et al., 2010, Barker et al., 2016).
 In contrast to flowering plants, polyploidy in animals and fungi is thought to be rare, famously so in mammals and birds, though many examples are known in certain lineages of amphibians, teleost fish and reptiles (Spoelhof et al., 2020).

 While there are extensive estimates of ploidy variation across the tree of life, the frequency of cross-ploidy hybridisation remains unknown.
 Our best general estimate of this in plants may come from the